-A credit report is a summary of your financial history and includes information collected from your use of credit as reported to or collected by the major credit-reporting agencies, Experian, Equifax and Transunion.
+A credit report is a summary of your financial history and includes information collected from your use of credit as reported to or collected by the major credit-reporting agencies, Experian, Equifax, and Transunion.
 Your FICO score is typically included in your credit report.

 Creditworthiness is a valuation performed by lenders to determine a person’s eligibility to borrow money.
 Most lenders use your FICO score in combination with your current income, your current level of debt, and how much of your available credit you currently use.
-Having credit cards with minimal or no balance impact your credit worthiness differently than if your cards have balances near their maximum limit.
+Having credit cards with minimal or no balance impacts your credit worthiness differently than if your cards have balances near their maximum limit.

 A down payment is a portion of a home’s purchase price that you pay with your own funds.
 The amount you will ultimately need will depend on the purchase price and the mortgage program you decide to use as different home loan programs have different down payment requirements.
-Additionally First Time Home Buyer programs are often available that provide down payment or closing cost assistance grants, tax credits or other features that may help you achieve your down payment faster.
+Additionally, First Time Home Buyer programs are often available that provide down payment or closing cost assistance grants, tax credits, or other features that may help you achieve your down payment faster.

 There are a variety of loan programs available to people that meet various eligibility requirements, such as active duty or military veterans, residents of rural areas, low-to-moderate income families, etc. If you research mortgage options online, you will probably run into these terms.
 Typically these are nationally available mortgage programs that work with local lenders who will help you understand if any of these programs are a good option for you.